-July 07, 2021, The Liberacy:- China, the only imperialist power of the 21st Century has created several colonies till now since its inception from ancient history and took a giant leap in the mid of 20th century with the establishment of the People’s Republic of China under the leadership of Chinese Communist Party (CCP).
+China, the only imperialist power of the 21st Century has created several colonies and annexed many regions till now since its inception in 1949 with the establishment of the People’s Republic of China under the leadership of the Chinese Communist Party (CCP).

 In this current era, China is occupying eight independent nations and two regions belonging to two big countries (India and Mongolia) and is in a constant tussle with them.